 Can double girder bridge cranes be under-running or top-running?

 Double girder bridge cranes do not exclusively use top-running end trucks, but it is more common.
+There are certain low headroom applications where under-running end trucks can be used as well.

 Do you need a single or a double girder bridge crane?